 This event is tough, mentally and physically, because of the altitude.
-The start is at the Gorak Shep 5184m, the highest habitation in the Khumbu valley, the original Everest Base Camp.
-The finish is at the Sherpa town of Namche Bazaar, 3446m.
+The start is at the Gorak Shep 5184m.
+This was the original Everest Base Camp and now it is the site of the highest habitation in the world.

 The terrain is varied - some of the paths are paved and wide enough to pass the Yak trains that will be travelling up and down the valley.
 The rest of the route consists of glacial morraine; sandy scree, uneven tracks, stony staircases, narrow suspension bridges and exposed paths contouring the mountains, way above the river.

-There will be a medical in the hotel at Kathmandu to give the doctors first hand knowledge of everyone in their team.
-On the day before the marathon, there is another medical to check that you are fit enough to continue to the start.
-Should you not be well enough, it's likely that you can join the race further down the valley.
+The OEM doctors want to have first-hand knowledge of everyone in their team and will give everyone a medical in the hotel at Kathmandu, before leaving for the mountains.
+On the day before the marathon, there will be a pre-race medical to check that you are fit enough to continue to the start.
+Should you not be well enough, it's likely that you will be able to join the race further down the valley.

-- The race has control points approximately every 3 miles which will be providing hot/cold drink sand some food.
-These points are staffed by our team of doctors, marshals and the Nepali support team.
+- The marathon has control points approximately every 3 miles which will be providing hot/cold drinks and some food.
+The controls are staffed by our doctors, marshals and the Nepali support team

 The Team Race

-- Teams are made up of 3 people that are connected by nationality, running club or friendship
+- Teams are made up of 3 people connected by nationality, running club or friendship

 - Teams need to be registed with the Race Director before 30th September 2019.